Blue Heelers are hard-working, intelligent, and loyal dogs. They are highly energetic and thrive on a healthy diet.

 - B-complex vitamins

 Dogs don’t need vitamin C in their food because their bodies make it.
 When dogs eat nutrient-rich food, they don’t need vitamin or mineral supplements.
-In fact, giving your dog dietary supplements can be dangerous.
+Giving your dog dietary supplements can be dangerous.

 Ingredients to Avoid